kingozorg/PHP-Scripting-iFramer/README.md

 # PHP-Scripting-iFramer
 Easy way to built a demo app from php code snippets and scripts.

-I am not a good programmer and many things i do are just for me and rather small scripts.
+Many things i do are just for me and rather small scripts.
 To still use different scripts quickly, I use this tool.

 How it works: